tltangliang/Swap-Pi-Raspberry-Pi-5-case/README.md

 # Swap-Pi-Raspberry-Pi-5-case
 Swap Pi icecifically designed for Raspberry Pi 5 and is not compatible with other models.
+Support rear USB PD Type-C, full HDMI, NVMe SSD mount and PWM 4010 FAN.
 ## Summary

 ![image](./image/1.jpeg "Swap-Pi-1")